 What is the embryo adoption process?

-Ideally, a couple would attend a free Embryo Adoption seminar to learn more.
+Ideally, a couple would watch a free Embryo Adoption webinar to learn more.
 If they determine they would like to move forward, they would schedule a face-to-face personal consultation with a team member at Lutheran Family Service.
 During that time, all areas of adoption that interest them, including embryo adoption, would be discussed.

 If a couple determines they want to move forward, it is time to get their doctor involved to be sure that he /she agrees they are a good candidate to do so.
 Once approved by their doctor, a home study can begin.
 Also during this time, profile book work will start.
 Once that is completed, it is time to start the application with Nightlight Christian Adoption (our partner agency).
 Nightlight will be certain that the couple’s educational process continues.
 They will then work on a match with a donating couple and set up the legal paperwork that must be done to arrange shipment of the embryos to the couple's clinic.